gburghardt/foundry/tutorials/getting-started.md

 We've done three things with a single line of HTML:

-1. Instantiate a WelcomeModule object
+1. Instantiate a HelloWorldModule object
 2. Initialize the module with the DIV tag as its root element
 3. Stash the object in the Module Manager